 Whether you’re applying to be a substitute teacher, history teacher, or teacher assistant, the opening of a cover letter has to do one thing:

-Satisfy the principal, so they’ll want to keep reading.
+Satisfy the headmaster, so they’ll want to keep reading.

 Begin the cover letter by introducing yourself and stating the exact teaching position you’re applying for (e.g., kindergarten teacher, 2nd grade teacher assistant).
 Also, give a quick summary of your teaching skills and experience.

 Address them by name in the first paragraph.
-Research the school online to identify who the principal and assistant principal are.
+Research the school online to identify who the headmistress and assistant headteacher are.

 Here’s a fill-in-the-blanks intro template for your use or reference: